tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 memory overhead _will_ add up.
-Though we _can_ alleviate some of the cost by using libraries that provide data structures made specifically for enabling immutability (such as [immer.js](https://www.npmjs.com/package/immer)), the memory overhead is a tradeoff functional programers are willing to make.
+Though we _can_ alleviate some of the cost by using libraries that provide data structures made specifically for enabling immutability (such as [immer.js](https://www.npmjs.com/package/immer)), the memory overhead is a trade-off functional programmers are willing to make.

 There are lots of opportunity for refactoring here which we will explore in the very next chapter, but we can be happy with the progress we've